 Think of a problem of yours that you could solve.
 For example, some tedious work that you wish you had an app for but don't.
 Or something you and your friends would like to use that isn't readily available.
-It could be something a popular app does but in a way that is much simpler and straightforward.
+It could be something a popular app does but in a way that is much simpler and straightforward or specific to you.